Track mileage automatically

 Based on your profession, you may be able to deduct other types of supplies:

-- Personal trainers may write off exercise mats, weights, and towels.
+• Personal trainers may write off exercise mats, weights, and towels.

-- Real estate agents can expense signage, letterheads, and lock boxes.
+• Real estate agents can expense signage, letterheads, and lock boxes.

-Internet and telephone
+Internet and phone

-If you use your cell phone and internet for both personal and business, you can deduct the percentage of your bill that is used towards business.
+If you use your cell phone and internet for both personal and business, you can deduct the percentage of your bill used towards business.
 Be aware that if you have a home phone line, you can’t deduct it even if you have a home office.
 However, if you have a secondary line or long-distance business phone calls, you can deduct 100% of this amount.

 Home office deduction